Frequently Asked Questions about Co-op

 The co-op is divided into two 8-week sessions: fall and spring.
 The fall co-op usually starts during the second or third week of September.
 The spring session usually starts in late January.
 The confirmed dates are posted on the website calendar as soon as we have received the approval of our venue site.
 We only require that teachers teach in 8-week sessions for one hour per week.
 A teacher teaching in both sessions could continue on with the same information or start something else completely new - it is up to her or him.

-Every student is required to bring a "supply kit" which should contain pencil, sharpener, pen, eraser, age –appropriate scissors, glue stick, bottle glue, colored pencils, crayons, and/or markers.
-So, you should not have to purchase those kinds of items in advance.
-BCHE will also let you know how much you are able to "spend" once registration closes.
-That number is based on the # of students in the class.
+Every student is required to bring a supply kit which should contain pencil, sharpener, pen, eraser, age –appropriate scissors, glue stick, bottle glue, colored pencils, markers and/or crayons.
+So, you the teacher should not have to purchase those kinds of items in advance.
+BCHE will also let you know how much you are able to spend once registration closes.
+That number is based on the # of students in the class ($2.00/Enrichment child, $2.50/MS child).
 It is usually between $10 and $20 dollars for the 8 week session.
 Once you have your supply list made out, you can email Marie Taylor and see if she already has any of your items.
 That way you may not have to purchase some things.
 After this, if you find things on sale and want to go ahead and pick them up, simply keep the receipt and turn it in for reimbursement later (please refer to our reimbursement policy located under the "co-op policy" page).
 All purchases turned in for reimbursement must have a valid receipt with them.